Skip to main content

 Video Tips

-• Watch a Rick Mercer rant here (yes its old, but still a masterclass in rants)
+• Watch a Rick Mercer rant here (yes it’s old, but still a masterclass in rants)

 • DO protect your privacy.
 DON’T film in locations that make it easy to identify you, your home address, your school, or any other personal information.